sellerlabs/welcome/README.md

 - [ ] Read [this great thread](https://twitter.com/KieranSnyder/status/774253168247005185) on how to get started at a new job.

 - [ ] Over the course of the next two weeks, introduce yourself personally to 8 people.
 Ideally, this is a 10 - 15 minute conversation that is intended to break the ice.
-Be creative; go for a coffee.
-Don't forget our remote folks!
+You can spin up a video call with folks in Slack over DM, and join #virtual-coffee to be automatically assigned for a chat.

 ## Customer Success Onboarding: